-What art and design techniques or equipment have you used?
+What art and design materials and processes have you used in your previous work (this could be digital)?
 Why have you chosen these?

-Which artists, or crafts, people, or designers have you been inspired by?
-How have you used them in your work?
+Which artists, crafts, people or designers have you been inspired by?
+How have these influenced your work?

-Choose a piece of art and design work and describe what you think is effective about it.
+Choose a piece of work by an artist or designer and describe what you understand about it.

 Visual Arts and Design has extensive facilities with studios that cater for 2D and 3D work.
 These facilities range from textiles, screen printing, photography studio/darkroom, and Mac & PC suite for digital manipulation.
-All projects have a vocational focus that offer opportunities to work with outside agencies as well as other departments within the school on community art projects.
-We also encourage students to take full advantage of going on trips within the UK and overseas; with recent cohorts taking trips to Liverpool, Berlin, Paris and Barcelona.
+All projects have a vocational focus that offer opportunities to work with outside agencies as well as other departments within the School on community art projects.

 What Qualities Do I Need?

 We believe those students who demonstrate an enthusiasm for arts and design and a passion to be a creative thinker, with the ability to overcome boundaries and challenges will be suitable candidates for this course.